JohnGoldsmith/dotnetrdf-wiki/FAQs.md

 ### What platforms does dotNetRDF run on?

 dotNetRDF runs on .Net 3.5 Framework and higher, builds are provided for various framework profiles on the different versions of the framework.
-Exact supported features depend on the build used, see [[Getting Started|UserGuide-Getting-Started.md]] for more details on the builds.
+Exact supported features depend on the build used, see [[Getting Started|UserGuide-Getting-Started]] for more details on the builds.

 dotNetRDF will also run under Mono 2.8 and higher, generally we recommend using the newest Mono release possible for best results.